 What is Property Damage Liability Coverage (PDL)?
 This coverage pays for damages you or members of your family cause (and are liable for) to other people’s property in a crash involving a motor vehicle.
 In the state of Florida, it is mandatory that every insured driver carry at least $10,000 in Property Damage Liability Coverage.
 When you are involved in an accident where another driver is at fault, you have the option to pursue a damage claim against the other party’s PDL.

 What is Collision Coverage?
 Collision Coverage is not required in the State of Florida, however it is highly recommended.
 When you are involved in an auto accident, you run the risk that the driver who caused the accident may be uninsured or underinsured as it pertains to damage to your vehicle.
 If you have Collision Coverage on your policy, you have the option of working with your insurance company for repair or replacement of your vehicle.
 How do I know if I have Collision Coverage?
-Call the law office of Dan Newlin & Partners at (407) 888-8000: As a courtesy to all motorists, our office will gladly review your auto insurance policy and explain all coverage available.
+Call Dan Newlin Injury Attorneys at (407) 888-8000: As a courtesy to all motorists, our office will gladly review your auto insurance policy and explain all coverage available.
 We will also make recommendations as to how you can better protect yourself or even save money on your policy.

 Who decides whether my car is repaired or replaced?
 Normally, the insurance company has the sole option to either repair, replace or reimburse you for your car’s actual cash value (ACV) or what is generally known as “fair market value”.
 Actual cash value is the amount your vehicle would have sold for on the date of the accident.
 It is usually a question of cost efficiency.
 In the instances where the vehicle is economically impractical to repair, your insurance company will elect to replace your vehicle or reimburse you for the ACV.
 If the cost to repair the vehicle equals or exceeds the vehicle’s ACV on the date of the loss, the vehicle is considered economically impractical to repair, or a total loss.
 In many instances an insurance company will total a vehicle if the appraised damages equal 80% of the vehicle’s ACV because often, once repairs are begun, additional damages or “hidden damages” are found which would render the vehicle a total loss by definition.